 That said, they are not completely free of health concerns.
 Many of the most common health conditions can be screened for in breeding dogs.
 While this will not guarantee that a puppy will not have those health issues, it reduces the likelihood of those conditions occurring.
 There are a few other issues that may occur in the breed that do not have a screening test available, however these are typically uncommon.
 The only tool against these conditions is pedigree research and conscientious breeding practices.
 A reputable breeder will complete the available screening exams and certifications prior to breeding their dogs, and will study pedigrees to avoid confounding on known issues in the various lines.

 Eurasier Club of Canada breeder members should at minimum be following the health testing recommendations described in the Eurasier Club of Canada Breeder Code of Ethics.
-Here at Cerasi Eurasiers, we adhere to these recommendations, as well as test our breeding dogs for other issues present in the breed that are not currently required by the Eurasier Club of Canada.
+Our kennel adheres to these recommendations, as well as test our breeding dogs for other issues present in the breed that are not currently required by the Eurasier Club of Canada.
 Copies of health testing on our dogs are available by request.

 Hip dysplasia is not common in the Eurasier.
 According to OFA, only 3.6% of those dogs who have been evaluated had abnormal results.
 Breeding dogs should have their hips x-rayed prior to breeding.